 \subsection{Experimental Setup}

 {\textsuperscript{$\times$}} {\textsuperscript{$\checkmark$}} {\textsuperscript{$\circ$}}

-We evaluate our approach, Q-RAG, on tasks that cover commonsence reasoning, temporal reasoning, a bunch of needle in a haystack tasks and open-domain multi-hop question answering tasks on context lengths that range from 4k tokens to 10M tokens per sample.
-For commonsence and temporal reasoning we use \textbf{Babilong} benchmark~\citep{babilong2024}, for Needle-in-a-Haystack we use \textbf{RULER} benchmark~\citet{ruler_hsieh2024}.
-For open-domain multi-hop QA we use \textbf{HotpotQA}~\citet{hotpotqa_yang2018}, \textbf{Musique}~\citet{musique_trivedi2022} and \textbf{RULER} benchmarks.
-Babilong and RULER require long contexts.
-Musique and HotpotQA use short contexts.
+We evaluate our approach, Q-RAG, on tasks that cover commonsense reasoning, temporal reasoning, a set of Needle-in-a-Haystack tasks and open-domain multi-hop question answering tasks on context lengths that range from 4k tokens to 10M tokens per sample.
+For commonsence and temporal reasoning we use \textbf{BabiLong} benchmark~\citep{babilong2024}, for Needle-in-a-Haystack, we use the \textbf{RULER} benchmark~\citep{ruler_hsieh2024}.
+For open-domain multi-hop QA we use \textbf{HotPotQA}~\citep{hotpotqa_yang2018}, \textbf{MuSiQue}~\citep{musique_trivedi2022} and \textbf{RULER} benchmarks.
+BabiLong and RULER require long contexts.
+MuSiQue and HotPotQA use short contexts.

 Baselines differ by task.
 Computing a uniform set of baselines across all datasets is difficult and time-consuming.
 Many methods do not release code.
 Some methods were evaluated only on some of these datasets.
 Even when the tasks match, the experimental settings often differ for the same benchmarks.
-Some baselines provide code but require heavy resources (e.g., at least 8$\times$A100 GPUs \citet{search_r1_2025, r1_searcher_song2025, rag_rl_huang2025}) to fine-tune, which are unavailable for us.
-Therefore, we report three types of baselines, and we mark each baseline in tables accordingly: \begin{itemize} \item \ablationmark\ \textbf{Ablation}: baselines that test the effectiveness of our proposed modifications. \item \reproducedmark\ \textbf{Reproduced}: baselines that we finetuned and/or evaluated on our datasets using released code or publicly available checkpoints. \item \reportedmark\ \textbf{Reported}: baselines whose scores we take directly from the original papers. \end{itemize}
+Some baselines provide code but require heavy resources, for example at least 8$\times$A100 GPUs~\citep{search_r1_2025, r1_searcher_song2025, rag_rl_huang2025}) to fine-tune, which are unavailable to us.
+Therefore, we report three types of baselines, and we mark each baseline in tables accordingly: \begin{itemize} \item \ablationmark\ \textbf{Ablation}: baselines that test the effectiveness of our proposed modifications. \item \reproducedmark\ \textbf{Reproduced}: baselines that we fine-tuned and/or evaluated on our datasets using released code or publicly available checkpoints. \item \reportedmark\ \textbf{Reported}: baselines whose scores we take directly from the original papers. \end{itemize}